-Samsung has made the best Android phone of 2021, the Galaxy S21 Ultra, but at it’s a serious investment.
+Samsung has made the best Android phone of 2021, the Galaxy S21 Ultra, but at more than $1,000 it’s a serious investment.
 The Galaxy A52 5G costs less than half of the amount needed to secure an S21 Ultra, but does that mean it’s not worth considering?
 Samsung has made huge strides forward with the desirability and overall ability of its mid-range A-series hardware, and while the A52 5G obviously isn’t the S21 Ultra’s equal, it has a great deal going for it.

 While we expect smartphones to have decent cameras and good software, Samsung has thought about what features will enhance the A52 5G in a meaningful way and added them.
 It turns a good phone into a great one.
 I’ve been living with the Galaxy A52 5G, and this is what it’s like.

 Don’t spend too long thinking about what the Galaxy A52 5G is made of, think more about how it looks and feels.
 The matte finish back panel has a soft, glass-like finish that’s warm to the touch while still providing a sensible degree of grip, and the chassis has a shiny chrome finish.
 It’s not metal and the back panel isn’t glass, but you’d never know from a distance.
 The camera module appears to be part of the back, furthering the illusion of it being made from a considerably more expensive material than it really is.

 The white color of my review sample looks excellent and doesn’t attract unpleasant marks or fingerprints, although the chrome finish on the sides has managed to pick up a few small scratches during my time with the phone.
 You have to look hard to find them though.
 Despite being 189 grams (6.6 ounces), it’s weighted perfectly and disguises this higher-than-expected mass very well.